 The Bodhisatta was once a thief.
-A man had died before recovering a loan of one thousand coins, and as his wife lied on her deathbed she told her son to go collect the debt.
+A man had died before recovering a loan of one thousand coins, and as his wife lay on her deathbed she told her son to go collect the debt.
 Just after he picked up the money, his mother died.
 She loved her son so dearly that immediately after her death she reincarnated as a jackal along the road he walked.
 The son headed for home through a forest where the Bodhisatta and his crew were lying in wait to kill travelers and take their money.
 His mother ran up to him and tried to tell him to take a different route home, but he could not understand her howls.
 He threw sticks and clods of dirt to drive her off.

 In the Lifetime of the Buddha